The Biden-Xi sit-down the world’s been waiting for

 The dangers have especially peaked around US policy toward Taiwan.
 In addition to House Speaker Nancy Pelosi’s August visit to the democratic island nation that China claims as its own, Biden has four times said that the US would defend Taiwan should China invade it, in contradiction of the stated US policy of strategic ambiguity.
 Earlier this week, a senior Department of Defense official emphasized that US policy toward China has not changed and that there have been no new developments in how the US sees Taiwan under its longstanding “One China” policy.

-Medeiros says that the “sloppy way” the Biden administration has managed Taiwan policy will make this visit more difficult.
+Medeiros said that the “sloppy way” the Biden administration has managed Taiwan policy would make the visit more difficult.
 “It’s statements and actions by the State Department and statements by the DOD,” he told me.
 “The Chinese are less concerned about Americans coming to Taiwan’s defense and more that the US is trying to move away from the One China policy and as a result, give Taiwan greater incentive to move in that direction.”

+During Monday’s meeting, Biden told Xi the US hasn’t changed that “One China” policy, but also warned that China’s “coercive and increasingly aggressive actions toward Taiwan ... undermine peace and stability,” per the US readout.
+Xi countered, per China’s readout, that while Beijing has “always strived for maintaining peace and stability in the Taiwan Strait,” Taiwanese independence “is as incompatible” to that goal as “fire and water.”

 One concern is that the US, by focusing on countering China’s influence, may end up trying to out-China China, according to Cornell political scientist Jessica Chen Weiss.
 She has warned of the US mirroring China’s actions, and in so doing, falling into traps of zero-sum competition, such as overly protective economic measures, anti-Asian hate-mongering, and intensely militaristic rhetoric.
 Those tactics end up being detrimental to US interests.